Explore the Future of Education and #thankmyteacher With Us in Austin

 Monday, March 6 | 12:30p.m. - 1:30 p.m.

 Hilton Austin Downtown – Salon G

 The use of technology continues to lag in many K-12 schools.
 Learn how today’s teachers and educational leaders can collaborate to accelerate student success.
-This panel includes our Executive Vice President Peter Cohen, 2016 McGraw Prize winner Alberto Carvalho, Superintendent of Miami-Dade County Public Schools, Keith Krueger of the Consortium of School Networking (CoSN) and educational author and consultant Catlin Tucker.
+This panel includes education technology industry expert Peter Cohen, 2016 McGraw Prize winner Alberto Carvalho, Superintendent of Miami-Dade County Public Schools, Keith Krueger of the Consortium of School Networking (CoSN) and educational author and consultant Catlin Tucker.